Frequently Asked Questions

 -

-DSGS Program funding is authorized under AB 205 (Committee on Budget, Chapter 61, Statutes of 2022), AB 102 (Ting, Chapter 28, Statutes of 2023), AB 107 (Gabriel, Chapter 22, Statutes of 2024) and SB 108 (Wiener, Chapter 35, Statutes of 2024) with an overall budget of $202.5 million, of which $127.5 million currently has been appropriated and $75 million is expected to be appropriated in fiscal year 2025-26.
-Currently appropriated funding has an encumbrance deadline of June 30, 2028, and a liquidation deadline of June 30, 2032.
+DSGS Program funding is authorized under Assembly Bill 205 (Ting, Chapter 61, Statutes of 2022), Assembly Bill 102 (Ting, Chapter 28, Statutes of 2023), Assembly Bills 107 (Gabriel, Chapter 22, Statutes of 2024), and Senate Bill 108 (Wiener, Chapter 35, Statutes of 2024) with an overall budget of $202.5 million, of which $127.5 million has been appropriated and an additional $75 million is expected to be appropriated in Fiscal Year 2025-2026.
+There is no specific restriction on annual spending or allotments for enrolled DSGS providers.
+Incentive payment is available on a first-come, first-served basis.
+The CEC will provide estimates and updates of DSGS Program expenditures and available funding annually once activity is reconciled.

 Enrollment Questions